mattwhitmire/static_cell_detection_demo/README.md

-## How to Fork a Repository, Set Up a Codespace, and Launch the App for Abstract Processing
+## How to Fork a Repository, Set Up a Codespace, and Launch the App for Jupyter notebook testing

 ### Step 1: Fork the Repository